Zulqarnain-cc34/Neural-Network-From-Scratch/notebooks/README.md

 ### Chapter 8: Matrix Multiplication is useful
 SHows how matrices makes it easy for us to do calculation in neural networks and shows an example with a 2 input 2 layer neural network.

+### Chapter 9: BackProagation
+Talks about how backpropagation works in neural networks.